Myo Gesture Armband with support for multiple devices

 1. Poses Scripts

-Assign a script that will execute when each of the poses are detected on the Myo Armband.
+Assign a script that will execute when each of the poses is detected on the Myo Armband.

 How to Use Myo Gesture Armband

-1) Follow the tutorial to install the Myo drivers, install Myo Connect, out the Armband on one of your arms and setup it up using the following tutorial: [url]https://support.getmyo.com/hc/en-us/articles/202657596-Getting-starting-with-Myo-on-Windows
+1) Install the Myo drivers, install Myo Connect, and put the Armband on one of your arms.

 2) When Myo Connect asks you to register, just skip the registration portion as it's impossible to register now because the Armband is discontinued.

 3) Add the Myo Gesture Armband skill to your ARC project (Project -> Add Skill -> Misc -> Myo Gesture Armband).

 4) In the skill's configuration menu set up any servos you would like to control and scripts that you'd like to execute with gestures.

 5) Double-tap your finger to your thumb to unlock the Myo Armband in order to use gestures.
 The Myo will detect the first gesture you make and then go back to being locked.

 6) If you would like the armband to stay unlocked right click on the Myo symbol in your taskbar and select Application Manager.
 At the top of the Application, the manager makes Presentation Mode active and the Myo Armband will stay unlocks and detect gestures as you make them.